opencog/learn/scm/gram-class/README.md

 "independent"; they contain words, themselves.
-One can consider Sections where each word in a Connector is replaced by a variable (by a wild-card): these are called "Shapes" below, and elsewhere, and provide basis elements for a different, but related vector space.
+One can consider Sections where each word in a Connector is replaced by a variable (by a wild-card): these are called "Shapes" below, and elsewhere, and provide basis elements for a different, but related, vector space.
 These subtleties regarding vectors and shapes are ignored here; the word "vector" will be used only because of the lack of a better word.